jaimegarjr/jaimegarjr/README.md

 ### Contact 📱
 Reach me at my email: ```jaime.garcia12@utrgv.edu```.

 Thanks for looking into my profile!
-Have a great one ;).
+Have a great one.